usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_599.md

 And so we get XPath - a query syntax which permits working with an organized structure of a particular kind (an *XDM document tree*), which in turn is designed for handling the combination of *highly regular* and *quite irregular* data structures that characterize information sets we (loosely) call **documentary**.

-A definition for what is a document is out of scope for this tutorial ??? an interesting topic but not only a technical one.
+A definition for what is a document is out of scope for this tutorial &mdash; an interesting topic but not only a technical one.

 ## XML time line